-DE&I efforts must be a way of life and a way of work, ingrained in our culture as individuals and as a company, so we take proactive steps to ensure the people — at all levels — who create our culture and influence our business have the resources to make DE&I a priority and a habit.
+DE&I efforts must be a way of life and a way of work that is ingrained in our culture as individuals and as a company.
+Therefore, we take proactive steps to ensure the people — at all levels — who create our culture and influence our business have the resources to make DE&I a priority and a habit.

 We believe in, support and defend the inalienable rights of individuals to participate freely in democracy, to live without fear as their true and whole selves, and to be afforded equitable, just and fair opportunities to exercise and experience their freedoms as human beings.

 Every day, Cars Commerce team members contribute their perspectives and insights to four Employee Resource Groups, foster understanding and growth through mentorship programs, and become smarter, more empathetic professionals by participating in learning and development programs, such as our quarterly unconscious bias training and events focused on highlighting the LGBTQIA+ community, International Women’s Day and Black History Month.

 Cars Commerce is powered by a commitment to recruit, retain and develop diverse, smart, dedicated professionals who provide unique points of view and contribute to high-functioning teams.
 Intentional Diversity, Equity and Inclusion initiatives and robust professional development programs help us live this commitment every day, and it starts at the top.

 Put into practice, these metrics have driven changes to talent acquisition processes that further encourage diverse hiring.
 We have:

 - Increased career development and training opportunities by 25%, including the introduction of a quarterly unconscious bias training.

 - More than 40% of our employees engaged in some form of additional voluntary learning outside of annual compliance training requirements; Cars Commerce offers individual instruction and certifications across thousands of topics and interests, all designed to expand skills and knowledge and advance careers.